What are the current holiday rules and what should employers do if their staff have to quarantine after taking holidays abroad?

 Drafting a policy and sharing it with staff is a good idea and many of our clients are doing this.

-Assuming employees cannot work from home in self-isolation, we would recommend a policy which:
+Assuming employees cannot work from home in quarantine, we would recommend a policy which:

-Asking employees to take unpaid leave is recommended because requiring them to take holiday for a further 14 days might discourage them from taking holiday and result in them not having enough leave for the rest of the year, which could breach the Working Time Regulations.
-Remember if you do require an employee to take annual leave, you will again need to comply with the Working Time Regulations notice requirement – in this case, twice as much notice as the holiday being taken.
+Asking employees to take unpaid leave is recommended because requiring them to take holiday for a further ten days might discourage them from taking holiday and result in them not having enough leave for the rest of the year, which could breach the Working Time Regulations.
+Remember if you do require an employee to take annual leave, you will again need to comply with the Working Time Regulations notice requirement – in this case, twice as much notice as the holiday being taken – or any other notice requirement that might be set out in your contracts.

-We recommend allowing employees to discuss their plans with their manager, rather than having a blanket ban on booking international travel, as the employee might need to travel for religious purposes or to obtain medical treatment or for urgent family reasons and a ban could lead to financial hardship.
+We would recommend allowing employees to discuss their plans with their manager, rather than having a blanket ban on booking international travel, as the employee might need to travel for religious purposes or to obtain medical treatment or for urgent family reasons and a ban could lead to financial hardship.
+In discussion with their manager, you can make it clear that they will need to follow the quarantine requirements in place and explain your policy around payment during quarantine.